 Normally ‘Ghanta’ means a bell of a temple or a school but in Mumbai it has different meanings like if you want to say LOL or a BIG NO then you can say ‘Ghanta’ instead of saying simply No.

 For e.g. Person 1- are you done with your work/studies?

 Person 2 ?GHANTAAA..!!!

-‘Pandu’ is a nick name given to Police officers by all mumbaikars.
-Even all police officers knows their nick name now, (For. e.g. udhar se mat re, Pandu log rehte hai). but they don’t mind being called Pandu, because no matter what..we give nick names only to those people whom we love..no? ;D #respect though 🙂
+‘Pandu’ is a nick name given to Police officers by all Mumbaikars.
+Even all police officers know their nickname now, (For. e.g. udhar se mat re, Pandu log rehte hai). but they don’t mind being called Pandu, because no matter what..we give nicknames only to those people whom we love..no? ;D #respect though 🙂

 In simple Hindi language ‘Maa-behen’ means Mother and sister.
-But in mumbai we use this words to show anger or to abuse people.
+But in Mumbai we use these words to show anger or to abuse people.

-No, there is no exact explanation for this word, because ‘chamdi’ actually means skin but mumbai people knows where to use it and for whom to use it.
-It is specially used for the guy who always talks and stalk everything about girls.
+No, there is no exact explanation for this word, because ‘chamdi’ actually means skin but Mumbai people knows where to use it and for whom to use it.
+It is specially used for the guy who always talks and stalks everything about girls.

 Mumbaikar use this word to a person who act as a extra smart.
 There is a little bit sarcasm in this word.

 For e.g Jyada shaana mat ban. (don’t be oversmart.) :/